Why your hair is stressing you out: hair and hormonal changes

 Whether it seems superficial or not, our hair is very important to us.
 For some women it portrays their femininity and for others an edgy haircut makes a statement about their personal style.
 A bad hair day on the day of a special occasion is stressful.

 And thinking that you're losing your hair can be very distressing, indeed.
+There is often a link between the health of our hair and hormones, and any added stress doesn't help.

 Our relationship with our hair is a personal one which sometimes affects our wellbeing.
 It can bring about emotions ranging from pure frustration to utter glee.
 Unfortunately it sits up the frustration end of the scale more often than not.
 Mostly hovering around the disappointment mark.